 We have a number of different roles and projects in libraries, archives and arts.
 Examples of typical volunteer roles are listed below.

-Further details on volunteering are outlined in the Libraries, Archives and Arts Volunteer Policy.
+Further details on volunteering are outlined in the libraries, archives and arts volunteer policy (PDF, 198KB).

 There are many opportunities to get involved in the work of the Archives Centre.
 View examples of on-going volunteer projects below, and read a volunteer's account of her experiences.

 Volunteers from the Friends of Westminster Archives have been indexing the St Martin-in-the-Fields poor law settlement examination books.
 The final index is estimated to yield the names of 180,000 people living in London in the 18th and early 19th centuries.